 Air compressors are part of our everyday life and help us get work done efficiently.
 From pumping tires to pressure washing, they proved to be useful in getting work accomplished around the home or on the road.
 Not only this, but they are employed in industries such as manufacturing, pharmaceutical, dry cleaning, agriculture, food and beverage, and energy exploration.
 That steers us toward the advantages and disadvantages of an air compressor.

-Air compressor is classified into positive and dynamic displacement based on the air compaction method.
-In the positive displacement, the air compressor forces air in the chamber, reducing volume through the motion to compress the air.
 In dynamic displacement, the air compressor uses a rotating blade to speed up the air to a high velocity.
 Then, it restricts the airflow as the reduction in velocity creates pressure.
 Each displacement compressor has a distinct type and is used for household as well as industrial applications.
 Now that you have an overview of the topic, it’s time we delve into a detailed breakdown.

 Advantages of an air compressor